WICG/attribution-reporting-api/README.md

 Conversions are meant to occur on conversion destination pages.
-A conversion will be registered for a given reporting origin through an HTTP GET to the reporting origin that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
-It is required to be the result of a redirect so that the reporting origin can make server-side decisions about when attribution reports should trigger.
+A conversion will be registered for a given reporting origin through an HTTP GET to the reporting origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
+This redirect is useful, because this mechanism enables the reporting origin to make server-side decisions about when attribution reports should trigger.
 Note that `.well-known` is only used to register a path that the browser will understand; it shouldn't point to any actual resource, since the request will be cancelled internally.